espimarisa/thinkpad-x270-efi-sonoma/README.md

     sudo pmset tcpkeepalive 0
    ```

-3. If you're running a 1080p internal display, check out [BetterDisplay][betterdisplay] and run 1280x720@2x for HiDPI support
+4. If you're running a 1080p internal display, check out [BetterDisplay][betterdisplay] and run 1280x720@2x for HiDPI support
-4. Use [Boom 2][boom2] to boost the speaker output as by default it's quite quiet.
+5. Use [Boom 2][boom2] to boost the speaker output as by default it's quite quiet.
 Note that this is not a free application!

 [gensmbios]: https://github.com/corpnewt/GenSMBIOS "A link to GenSMBIOS"
 [drm-note]: https://dortania.github.io/OpenCore-Post-Install/universal/drm.html#fixing-drm-support-and-igpu-performance "A link to the OpenCore Post-Install guide note on Safari DRM"
 [wwan-driver]: https://github.com/KirisameR/Sierra-Wireless-EM74xx-Series-WWAN-Card-Driver-for-macOS-Catalina "A link to the Sierra Wireless kext"
+[heliport]: https://github.com/OpenIntelWireless/HeliPort "A link to Heliport"
 [betterdisplay]: https://github.com/waydabber/BetterDisplay "A link to BetterDisplay"
 [boom2]: https://www.globaldelight.com/boom2/ "A link to boom2"